The Lawrence Hall of Science

 The public science center of the University of California, Berkeley.

-Bring your students to The Lawrence, or bring our inquiry-based science programs to you.
+We’ll bring our science programs to you.

 We partner with school districts to support science learning.
 We offer district-wide elementary, middle, and high school programs, either virtually or in-person.